Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Preliminaries

 \end{corollary} Construct the estimator of wavelet coefficient $\langle \wt S, \Phi_{IJ} \rangle$ by the shrinker $\eta_{\frac{t \sigma}{\sqrt{n}}}$ such that for nonconstant tensor Haar functions $\Phi_{IJ}$, and $\widehat{C}_{1} = \langle \wt S, 1 \rangle$ and construct the estimator using the shrinker as

-A common threshold choice is \( t = t^* = \sqrt{2\log(pn)} \) by extreme value theory, such that for \( N \) i.i.d. sub-Gaussian random variables, the maximum of their absolute values concentrates around \( C\sqrt{\log N} \) for som constant $C$ (e.g. Exercise 2.5.10 \cite{vershynin2018high}).
+A common threshold choice is $t = t^* = \sqrt{2\log(pn)}$.
+Since the wavelet coefficients of the noise are i.i.d.
+Gaussian, and the maximum of $N = pn$ i.i.d. standard Gaussian random variables satisfies $\mathbb{E}\max_{i \leq N} |g_i| = \sqrt{2\log N}(1 + o(1))$ as $N \to \infty$ (see, e.g., \cite{vershynin2026high}, Exercise 2.38), the constant $\sqrt{2}$ is asymptotically sharp.
 This threshold ensures that, with high probability, all noise-dominated coefficients are suppressed while signal-dominated components are retained.
-When \( c = \frac{2\alpha}{2\alpha + 1} \) and \( \ell = 2(1 - c) \), the following theorem from~\cite{ankenman2018mixed} follows directly from Corollary~\ref{col_wsh} and provides a theoretical guarantee for the performance of \( \widehat{S}_{t^*} \). \begin{theorem} Suppose (vi)-(vii) of Assumption \ref{assum_main} hold, $S \in MH(L,\alpha)$ for some $\alpha>0$, and entries of $Z$ are i.i.d. normally distributed with mean $0$ and variance $\sigma^2/n$.
+When \( c = \frac{2\alpha}{2\alpha + 1} \) and \( \ell = 2(1 - c) \), the following theorem from~\cite{ankenman2018mixed} follows directly from Corollary~\ref{col_wsh} and provides a theoretical guarantee for the performance of \( \widehat{S}_{t^*} \). \begin{theorem} Suppose (vi)-(vii) of Assumption \ref{assum_main} hold, $S$ has mixed H\"older($\alpha$) condition with constant $L$ as defined in \eqref{eq_mixH} for some $\alpha>0$, and entries of $Z$ are i.i.d. normally distributed with mean $0$ and variance $\sigma^2/n$.
 With $t^* = \sqrt{2\log(pn)}$, we have:\\ (1)(Section 4.1 \cite{ankenman2018mixed}.
 Mean squared error of $\widehat S_{t^*}$.)

 with $C = C(B_L,B_U,\alpha)$.\\ (2)(Section 4.2 \cite{ankenman2018mixed}.
 Pointwise squared error of $\widehat S_{t^*}$.)\\

 For any $(x_0,y_0)\in X \times Y$, we have

 with $C = C(B_L,B_U,\alpha)$. \end{theorem}